-The Nzema solar park project is to be fourth biggest of its kind in the world is scheduled for completion by October this year.
+The Nzema solar park project is to be the fourth biggest of its kind in the world is scheduled for completion by October this year.

-The solar power project will involve installation of 630,000 PV modules and it is expected that the plant will generate power to help the country’s desire to increase renewable energy catch to 10% by 2020.
+The solar power project will involve the installation of 630,000 PV modules and it is expected that the plant will generate power to help the country’s desire to increase renewable energy catch to 10% by 2020.

-The solar power project, which is expected to cost US$400 million, has been given generation license and a feed-in tariff for 20 years of power generation.
-Nzema solar power plant will be hooked to the 61 kV West African Power Pool power transmission line, that links Ghana to Ivory Coast, Togo, Benin and Nigeria.
+The solar power project, which is expected to cost US$400 million, has been given a generation license and a feed-in tariff for 20 years of power generation.
+Nzema solar power plant will be hooked to the 61 kV West African Power Pool power transmission line, that links Ghana to Ivory Coast, Togo, Benin, and Nigeria.

 Nzema solar park project will replace distinctive ‘troughs’ with PV modules as PV module technology only requires light and not direct sunlight, meaning the farm will still be capable of generating electricity even during 100 cloudy days in Ghana.